 What will I learn on this programme?

 This is a three year HSE funded rehabilitative training programme which aims to provide trainees with a range of vocational and leisure related experiences.
 After the three years trainees will be able to make a well informed choice regarding further training or employment.
-On this programme you will complete a broad range of modules at QQI Level 3.
-Learning activities include computers, career preparation, personal finances, horticulture, art, cookery, healthy lifestyle management, personal care, literacy classes, functional mathematics, stable management and community participation, as well as a broad range of sports and recreational activities.
+Students will achieve QQI Level 3 modules in Communications, Personal Effectiveness, Functional Math, I.T., Career Preparations, Personal Finances, Personal and Interpersonal skills, Health and Fitness, Arts and Crafts, Personal Care and Presentation, and a range of other modules.
+Students can also participate in literacy classes, stable management, manual handling course , first aid, drugs awareness, cookery and a broad range of sport and recreational activities.
+There are regular day trips and community activities as well as an annual 3 day trip away.
 At the end of the programme you will receive a QQI FETAC Level 3 certificate for the modules you have completed.
 If you complete the required number of modules you will receive a QQI Level 3 Certificate in General Learning.

 How do I know if I am eligible to do the course?